 Developed by Making Faces Theatre

 A new series of STEAM workshops combining drama & science to learn about early evolution have been funded by Arts Council England.
-These interactive key stage 2 education workshops will be touring Birmingham primary schools in May – June 2020.
+The planned workshop series has been postponed due to the pandemic, and will resume

 In collaboration with the Lapworth Museum of Geology in Birmingham, 3D printed replicas of fossils from their collection will give children direct experience of the fossil finds, as we explore how the species lived through movement.

 Led by mask-maker & scientist Vicky Wright, from Making Faces Theatre, the workshops use movement, animal costume and play to bring a physical element to learning about this underwater world.

 The 1-hour workshops journey through development of the early senses and study species present in the ancient oceans.
 This includes evolution of the gut, eyes, muscles for movement and predator-prey armouring.
 In the workshop, we will see how species evolve and adapt in response to their habitat, with the trilobites & their adaptation of eye position being one key example.

 This is a unique inter-disciplinary workshop bringing together drama, crafts and costume to study animals present in the sea before life on land.

 Life in the early oceans, 540 million years ago, was a time when the creative design of evolution ran wild.
 Known as the “Cambrian Explosion”, we see species creating unusual and imaginative forms, as early sensory movement develops.